Building a Management Dashboard App for Local Health Departments

 “Patagonia Health came to us prior to development to find out what information we would benefit from and they took our recommendations and brought it back and were willing to tweak the plan where necessary.
 It is no longer what it was when it started out but has evolved based on what we needed and wanted.
 Patagonia Health involved us from the get go” recalls Jarrell.

 Sure, the reports are good and comprehensive but, more so, the Dashboard app provides added control to health department leaders.
-The Dashboard app displays the information pertinent to the individual’s needs, whether it’s the financial officer, the director of nursing, the billing staff or the health director.
+The Management Dashboard App displays the information pertinent to the individual’s needs, whether it’s the financial officer, the director of nursing, the billing staff or the health director.
 Leaders can detect problems and take proactive action before they become major problems.
-The Dashboard app, designed specifically for local health departments, includes relevant financial reports, clinical reports or Meaningful Use reports.
+The Management Dashboard App, designed specifically for local health departments, includes relevant financial reports, clinical reports or Meaningful Use reports.
 Based on user feedback, additional widgets or reports are being added.

 - Easy-to-view colorful graphs allow leaders to keep tabs on key performance metrics.